Inky-Tech-Pty-Ltd/Links/README.md

 And so, of course, do the other 18 members of the group.
 The group discusses relationships constantly.
 Alliances fuse and split.
 All members of the group make public claims about relationships.
 These claims are often differnt from their private assessments.
-They also _change_ their public claims for differnt audiences.
+They also _change_ their public claims for different audiences.
 And everything changes over time.

-Now, instead of a single line, the Otto-Sophie relationship is a huge, partly opaque, but shimmering bundle of cable.
+Now, instead of a single line, the Otto-Sophie relationship is revealed as a huge, partly opaque, but shimmering bundle of cable.
 This object is one of the components of our village computer.
 The internal states of the computer create strategic constraints - governance - for the actors.

 Now substitute the names 'USA' and 'Canada' for 'Sophie' and 'Otto'.
 The new object is the US-Canada relationship.
 The other dynamics are essentially the same.
-China, Mexico, the UK and Germany all make private assessments of the US-Canada relationship.
+China, Mexico, the UK, Germany, and Russia all make private assessments of the US-Canada relationship.
 That bundle of wiring is one of the inputs that governs the range of strategic options for Denmark.

+This approach does not mean that it's suddenly impossible to have a ceremony that creates an identifier of a relationship - but it re-casts that ceremony as an example of a norm.

 In this projects, the base-level objects are actors and actions.
 Relationships, villages, membership, and governing norms are derived objects.
 They are endlessly contestable.

 #### Artificial Intelligence